Iconolatry: Overview

-The Eastern Orthodox Church (while finally reinstating the icons) held at least two Church councils to decide on the proper use of icons.
+The Eastern Orthodox Church (which finally reinstated the icons) held at least two Church councils in order to make a decision about the proper use of icons.
 The Council of Hieria in 754 expressly forbade the making of icons, and ordered all pictures of Jesus and the saints to be removed from the churches, saying that they ought instead to be decorated with pictures of birds, flowers, and fruit.
 This council was held near Constantinople, and all attending bishops were from the Constantinople Patriarchate.
 The other patriarchs refused to send any delegates.